 To be quorate, the Board of Examiners must be attended by the Chair, the programme leader, or their nominee, of all the programmes under review, and the External Examiner(s).
-A representative from the Academic Quality and Partnerships Office must also be in attendance.
+A representative from the Academic Quality and Enhancement must also be in attendance.

 Please note that whilst there is the facility to appoint a nominee to attend in place of the module leader or programme leader, it is expected that this would be done only in exceptional cases where the module/programme leader was unable to attend.
 In addition, the nominee representing a programme would need to be a member of staff from the programme team who could speak authoritatively about the students on the programme in question.
 It is expected that a nominee representing a programme leader would not normally represent more than one programme.

-Permission must be sought, via the Academic Quality and Partnerships Office, for a Board to proceed without the External Examiner in attendance.
-Please inform the Academic Quality and Partnerships Office if an External Examiner will be attending a Board via Skype.
+Permission must be sought, via the Academic Quality and Enhancement Business Partner, for a Board to proceed without the External Examiner in attendance.
+Please inform the relevant Academic Quality and Enhancement Business Partner if an External Examiner will be attending a Board via Skype.